funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

            return tf.reduce_mean(l)

        return loss

+    def negative_binomial_loss():
+       def loss(y_true, y_pred):
+           r, m = tf.unstack(y_pred, num=2, axis=-1)

+           r = tf.expand_dims(r, -1)
+           m = tf.expand_dims(m, -1)

+           nll = (
+               tf.math.lgamma(r)
+               + tf.math.lgamma(y_true + 1)
+               - tf.math.lgamma(r + y_true)
+               - r * tf.math.log(r)
+               + r * tf.math.log(r+m)
+               - y_true * tf.math.log(m)
+               + y_true * tf.math.log(r+m)
+           )

+           return tf.reduce_mean(nll)

+       return loss
     ```

+In gamma loss, k is the shape parameter > 0 and m is the mean of the gamma distribution.
+In negative binomial loss, r is the parameter for number of successes and m is the mean of the distribution.
 <br/><br/>

-21. Different loss functions were tried such as `MAE`, `MAPE`, `Pinball Loss`, `Tweedie Loss` etc.

-22. `Probabilistic forecasting` model to handle different quantiles at once instead of a single quantile regression model.
-A `negative binomial distribution` was assumed.
+21. **`Probabilistic forecasting` model to handle different quantiles at once instead of a single quantile regression model.**<br/><br/>
+Instead of only predicting the mean of the distribution of the demand and supply as forecasted values, our network also predicts the parameters of the distribution.
+This has the advantage that we can use the distribution to predict different quantiles fo the demand and supply forecast values.
+For e.g. 90% quantile implies that the predicted values are greater than the true values 90% of the time.<br/><br/>
+For VM forecasting, we want to make sure that there is always sufficient buffer capacity available in case demand peaks, P90 or P99 forecast values can be useful.<br/><br/>

-23. `Feature scaling` led to very small floating point numbers for demand as well as supply leading to `vanishing gradient` problem famously associated with deep neural networks.
-Care must be taken so as not to scale down features which are already very small.
+22. **`Feature scaling` led to very small floating point numbers for demand as well as supply leading to `vanishing gradient` problem famously associated with deep neural networks.
+Care must be taken so as not to scale down features which are already very small.**<br/><br/>
+Using MinMaxScaler() to scale the values for demand and supply led to very small values because the actual range was in 1 to 1e7, and after scaling, the range shifted to 1e-7 to 1.<br/><br/>
+During backpropagation, the feature values are multiplied with the gradient to obtain the updated weights.
+If both gradient and feature values are very small, then the weight updates are negligible and the network does not train properly.<br/><br/>
+Better strategy was not to re-scale the demand and supply values as both these time series were of similar scales.<br/><br/>

-24. Probabilistic forecasting model with a negative binomial distribution was tricky to handle due to `sigmoid` and `softplus` activations for the parameters.
+23. Probabilistic forecasting model with a negative binomial distribution was tricky to handle due to `sigmoid` and `softplus` activations for the parameters.
 Used variable transformation from probability to mean of the distribution and adding epsilon to logarithmic functions so as to avoid nans during training.

-25. Using `int32` instead of `float64` for demand and supply values reduces memory consumption by half.
+24. Using `int32` instead of `float64` for demand and supply values reduces memory consumption by half.

-26. Handling cold start problem by not including VM specific features.
+25. Handling cold start problem by not including VM specific features.

-27. Choosing the offline metrics wisely.
+26. Choosing the offline metrics wisely.
 Just don't (only) use MAPE.